harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 ## V-Fold

-V-Folds are constrained by the angle restriction described in Chapter X on page Y **>>TODO**.
+V-Folds are constrained by the angle restriction described in Chapter X on page Y **>>TODO: REF**.
 To satisfy this constraint, we first construct a line along one of the diagonal folds.
 We then rotate the line about the point on the v-fold's driving fold, and perform the intersection tests described in the freeform section (page X) **>>TODO REF** to find the intersection point for the middle fold.
 Lastly, we perform path splitting (also as described above) and add the feature to the sketch.

 #Self-intersecting Paths